 - Select the best instructional materials for students and teachers,

-- Follow state and district policy in the instructional materials selection process for the selection for Health and Physical Education Instructional Materials.
-Instructional material is also being considered for Pre-Kindergarten, AP French, and LOTE Chinese.
+- Follow state and district policy in the instructional materials selection process for the selection for Science, Career & Technical Science, Personal Financial Literacy & Economics, Technology Applications, and AP Spanish Language and Literature.

 - Support the final instructional materials selections with professional learning opportunities and technical assistance.

 - Publishers will attend only districtwide textbook presentations that are initiated by central administration.
 Publishers may not initiate or schedule appointments with members of the Board of Trustees, individual teachers and/or campus or district staff.
 Neither publisher nor their representative may visit, contact email or conduct presentations on individual campuses.
 Individual or mass mailings, letters, emails or telephone communications from publishers are not permitted.

 - Publishers may have contact with the District Instructional Materials Steering Committee.

 - Any publisher violating district guidelines regarding the process may be barred or disqualified from participating in the AISD instructional material selection process.